wolfgangr/tinyAsm/doc/README.md

 # The ideas behind tiny Assembler
 ## Development rationale
+### History
+### why minimalistic?
 ## "To Solve" or "Not To Solve"
 ## Typical Workflow Patterns
 # Features provided by tinyAsm
+'tinyAsm' provides a couple of own features to close gaps, left by the current (0.21.2) stable FreeCAD features:
 ## GPinspector - Global Placement Link inspector
 `GPinspector` is a FeaturePythonObject (aka FPO) supposed to be attached to Link-Part-Containers.
 Upon document recompute, it scans the linked Source-Container (Part) for it's first level sub-Objects.